sstadt/Vertical-Slider/README.md

 	</div>
 	<a href="#" id="rolodex-next">Next</a>

 Next, you can fill your slider content box with content.
-Content can be anything, but each dom element inside the content div must have a height set in CSS (note: while padding within each item is counted in the height, margins are not.
+Content can be anything, but each dom element inside the content div (slider item) must have a height set in CSS, and each slider item must have the same height (note: while padding within each item is counted in the height, margins are not.
 Using margins within the item styling may result in inaccurate scrolling.):

 	<style>
 		.item { height: 100px; }